2003 Chevy 500

 The 2003 Chevy 500 was a race held at Texas Motor Speedway on Sunday, October 12, 2003.
 The race was the last race of the season for the 2003 IndyCar Series.
-The race was won by Gil de Ferran in what would be his last race in IndyCar with Scott Dixon winning his first of 6 IndyCar Series championships.
-The race was shortened by 195 of the scheduled 200 laps and was most remembered for a horrific crash by Kenny Bräck that nearly cost him his life.
+The race was won by Gil de Ferran in what would be his last race in IndyCar with Scott Dixon winning his first of six IndyCar Series championships.
+The race was shortened to 195 of the scheduled 200 laps and was most remembered for a horrific crash by Kenny Bräck that nearly cost him his life.

 Background

 Texas Motor Speedway is a 1.5 mi oval located in Fort Worth, Texas.
 The track has been hosting IndyCar Series races since 1997.

 Scott Dixon and Hélio Castroneves were tied for the points lead after the last race at California Speedway.
 Behind the 2 were Tony Kanaan (7 back), Sam Hornish Jr., (19 back), and Gil de Ferran (30 back) rounded out the top 5 in points.